chenhongshen/HVMN/README.md

 ### Hierarchical Variational Memory Network for Dialogue Generation

 ### About the corpus
 JD customer service corpus consists of online retailing customer service dialogues.
-In JD corpus, each conversation is between a customer and a customer service staff.
+In JD corpus, each conversation is conducted between a customer and a customer service staff.
 The corpus contains more than 420,000 dialogues sessions.

 ### How to get JD Customer Service corpus?